 - Counter Deception with Facts: When homosexual activist groups claim that they just want access to classrooms to promote "safety," use the facts--the groups' own materials-- to reveal the truth to your educators.
 (See Concerning Classroom Materials.)

 - Use Statistics to Make Your Case: Statistics clearly show that bullying is widespread among children for a myriad of reasons.
 That's why children are best served by a policy that gives equal protection to everyone and puts the emphasis where it belongs--on prohibiting the wrong actions of the bullies.
 (See Fast Facts on Bullying.)

 Make Your Voice Heard

 Thank you for your willingness to take a stand and help protect children in your community by giving information to your public school officials.
 Below are several packets of information that you can either download to hand-deliver to your school officials–or email to them directly from this site.
 The packets contain information on the following topics:

-- New Resources!
-Tools for Protecting Parental Rights
+- Tools for Protecting Parental Rights

 - Bullying Issues

 - Concerning Classroom Materials Promoted by Activist Groups